Updated on 03/08/2021

 The Problematic Aspects of Using a Hot Spare Disk

-As is said in almost every theory, using a hot spare disk with ZFS, Solaris FMA or in any other data storage environment is a good solution as it will automatically react to damage in a Redundant Array of Independent Disks (RAID) array and a hot spare disk indeed helps to minimize the duration of a degraded array state.
+As stated in almost every theory, using a hot spare disk with ZFS, Solaris FMA, or in any other data storage environment is a good solution, as it automatically responds to malfunctions in a Redundant Array of Independent Disks (RAID) and helps minimize the duration of a degraded array state.”

-That being said, our goal of creating a RAID is to continue operation and not lose data in the event of a disk failure.
-Anything that increases the risk of data loss could be a bad idea.
-Let’s have a look at some of these problematic aspects of hot spare disks.
+That being said, the primary goal of creating a RAID is to ensure continuous operation and prevent data loss in the event of a disk failure.
+Therefore, anything that increases the risk of data loss could be considered a bad idea.
+Let’s take a closer look at some of the problematic aspects of using hot spare disks.

 Hot Spare Disks Add Stress to Vulnerable Systems

-The main problem with hot spare disks is that they allow the rebuilding (resilvering) of a system that is still actively being used as a production server.
-This means that, while the resilvering process is taking place, the system will also still be occupied with the usual production data reads and writes.
+The primary issue with hot spare disks is that they enable the rebuilding (resilvering) of a system that is still in active use as a production server.
+While the resilvering process is taking place, the system will also continue to process the usual production data reads and writes.

 Problems in Overall Hot Spare Disk Design